 Access to Management

-Directors have full and free access to officers, employees and the books and records of EA.
-Any meetings that a director wishes to initiate with officers or employees may be arranged through the Chief Executive Officer, the Corporate Secretary, or directly by the director.
+Directors have access to officers, employees and the books and records of EA as needed to carry out their responsibilities as EA directors.
+The Board may specify a process for, and reasonable limits on,such access.
 Directors should use their judgment to ensure that any such contact is not disruptive to EA's business operations.

-The Nominating and Governance Committee and the Compensation Committee shall jointly oversee the evaluation of the CEO at least annually.
-The evaluation will be used by the Compensation Committee in its consideration of the compensation of the CEO.
+The Nominating and Governance Committee shall oversee the evaluation of the CEO at least annually.
+The evaluation will be used by the Board and the Compensation Committee in its consideration of the compensation of the CEO.

 The Board will determine policies and principles for selection of the Chief Executive Officer and policies regarding succession in the event of an emergency or the retirement of the Chief Executive Officer.